fimbul-works/godot-yaml/project/addons/yaml/README.md

 # Godot YAML

 A high-performance YAML parsing and serialization plugin for Godot 4.3, powered by [RapidYAML](https://github.com/biojppm/rapidyaml).
-This plugin offers comprehensive YAML support with customizable styling options, full Godot variant type handling, and custom class serialization.
+This plugin offers comprehensive YAML support with customizable styling options, full Godot variant type handling, custom class serialization, and industry-standard schema validation.

 **New to YAML in Godot?** Check out the [`examples/`](./addons/yaml/examples/) directory for comprehensive usage examples covering all features.

 ## Version History

+- **2.0.0** (Current) - Major release with schema validation powered by [GDSchema](https://github.com/fimbul-works/gdschema), improved multi-document handling, and bug fixes.
+See [the full changelog](./CHANGELOG.md#version-200) for details
-- **1.1.0** (Current) - YAML files can now be loaded with the `!Resource` tag, and some fixes
+- **1.1.0** - YAML files can now be loaded with the `!Resource` tag, and some fixes
 - **1.0.0** - First major release with custom YAML editor, streamlined API, and several fixes.
 See [the full changelog and a migration guide](./CHANGELOG.md#version-100) for details
 - **0.12.1** - Build support for Linux (x86 64-bit)
 - **0.12.0** - Performance optimizations, bug fixes, and comprehensive tests for all variant types